Byomkesh Bakshi (TV series)

-Byomkesh Bakshi is a Hindi television series based on the fictional detective Byomkesh Bakshi character created by Sharadindu Bandyopadhyay.
+Byomkesh Bakshi is an Indian Hindi television series based on the fictional detective Byomkesh Bakshi character created by Sharadindu Bandyopadhyay.
 The series stars Rajit Kapur and K. K. Raina as Byomkesh Bakshi and Ajit Kumar Banerjee respectively.
 It features music and background score from Ananda Shankar.
 Upon release it became critically acclaimed.
-It was re-telecast on DD National in 2020 during the lockdown of 21 days due to coronavirus.
+It was re-telecast on DD National in 2020 during the COVID-19 lockdown in India.

 Synopsis

-Byomkesh Bakshi is a Bengali Detective and a truth seeker who takes on spine-chilling cases with his friend Ajit Kumar Banerjee.
+Byomkesh Bakshi is a Bengali detective and a truth seeker who takes on spine-chilling cases with his friend Ajit Kumar Banerjee.
 Byomkesh identifies himself as Satyanweshi meaning 'truth seeker' rather than a detective.
-He stands out from other legendary detectives like Poirot or Holmes because he is more concerned with truth than with law as evidenced from his cases where he lets the perpetrator die by manipulating the circumstances using their own methods as a redemption and deliverance of justice for the victim in absence of evidence as in Balak Jasoos, Ret Ka Daldal, and a few other cases.
+He stands out from other legendary detectives like Hercule Poirot or Sherlock Holmes because he is more concerned with truth than with law as evidenced from his cases where he lets the perpetrator die by manipulating the circumstances using their own methods as a redemption and deliverance of justice for the victim in absence of evidence as in Balak Jasoos, Ret Ka Daldal, and a few other cases.

 Basu Chatterjee adapted each novel by Sharadindu Bandyopadhyay into an episode (except Chiriyaghar and Aadim Shatru, which are made in two-part episodes).